Peanut Butter Stir Fry

 This Thai-inspired peanut chicken stir fry is packed with filling chicken and tender veggies topped with a creamy peanut butter stir fry sauce that comes together in minutes.
 It’s everything you want in a stir fry: quick, easy, and full of healthy ingredients.
 Serve with jasmine rice for a complete meal.

-Why you’ll love this Peanut Butter Stir Fry
+Why you’ll love this peanut butter stir fry

-Searching for more takeout inspired recipes? pepper beef stir fry / Chinese shrimp and broccoli / Thai peanut noodles / easy kung pao chicken
+More stir fry recipes you’ll love: pepper beef stir fry / Chinese shrimp and broccoli / Thai peanut noodles / easy kung pao chicken

 • Peanut butter – We normally use the sort-of natural peanut butter – the kind you don’t need to stir.
 Any creamy peanut butter will work, but totally natural will be a touch less sweet.